-Since smaller taxa is often more abundant, the use of smaller imaging pods with a smaller field-of-view and depth-of-field is well suited for smaller, more abundant organisms where a higher resolution imaging system is required.
+Smaller imaging systems onboard the ISIIS ROTVs have a field-of-view of 13cm, with a depth-of-field of 50cm.
+These vehicles are used to sample large volumes of water at once, in order to image larger and perhaps rarer taxa, usually from 1mm and up.
+Since smaller taxa are often more abundant, the use of smaller imaging pods with a smaller field-of-view and depth-of-field is well suited for smaller, more abundant organisms where a higher resolution imaging system is required.

 Using both systems in parallel can provide valuable information on plankton community interactions or predators/preys interactions for example.